 This project studies how climate policy networks around the United States are evolving.
 It documents the ideological and policy networks operating at the state and federal levels on climate/clean energy issues and observes how they are changing over time.
 The research maps out what clusters are forming around particular climate-related issues, what explains the formation of these clusters, and how they are related to specific policy actors.
-The methodology, which builds on previously NSF-funded research (see COMPON below for details), involves data collected from public documents, social media, and from policy actors engaged in the debates around climate/clean energy issues.
+The current wave of this project (CCP 2021) is being funded by the Swiss Federal Institute of Aquatic Science and Technology (EAWAG).
+Previous waves of this project have been funded by the MacArthur Foundation.

 THE PROTEST PROJECT

 participate in protest events: who are they, what

 motivates them to protest, and how are they connected to one another.
 Current

 research on this project is focusing on analyzing data collected from the demonstrations since the inauguration of Donald Trump in January 2017.
 Some of this research was synthesized in